praveenpkg8/onboarding/backend_onboarding.md

 selected ones should be checked out well

 ## Ideology
-- Create a account in free code camp
+- Create a account in Free code camp
+- Create a account in Hackerrank
 1. Learn Python
 2. Learn about Networks
 3. Learn Flask